ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T8.1: Push for MVP of content sharing mobile application
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Ideally, the develop of a "Thro" MVP presents a marketable asset as presented in [RPRE-0](https://github.com/ramate-io/ramate/blob/main/rpre/rera-000-000-000-dulan/rpre-000-000-000/README.md).
+Placing this MVP in [T8](#t8-killer-apps-phase-3-content-sharing-continued) does not provide much time to reach sufficient market penetration.
+However, positive adoption should be sufficient to either (a) make it reasonable to continue to bootstrap for several months longer or (b) feasible to seek favorable outside investment.

+Alternatively, if "Thro's" finanicals are insufficient for either of the above, its optics may still help present OAC itself as a marketable asset to other application developers.

 #### T8.2: Guide and support L1 blockchain applications demonstration
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+While "Thro" remains the prioritity, L1 blockchain support may once again continue to present opportunities for OAC.

 #### T8.3: Research and experiment with swarm coordination mechanisms
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Allowing a period to research and experiment with swarm coordination both provides a lighter target against which "Thro" development can b safely prioritized and potentially generates marketable material describing OAC's long-term trajectory.
+Users may like to say "I am use a content sharing app which is funding AI safety."

 ### T9: An Interlude
 > [!IMPORTANT]